-The ECC feature enables built-in error correction in the Virtex-5 built-in FIFO macro.
-When this feature is enabled, the built-in FIFO is set to the full ECC mode, where both the encoder and decoder are enabled.
+The Error Correction Checking (ECC) feature enables built-in error correction in the Virtex-6 and Virtex-5 FPGA block RAM and built-in FIFO macros.
+When this feature is enabled, the block RAM or built-in FIFO is set to the full ECC mode, where both the encoder and decoder are enabled.